PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 White guy is plotting an evil plan to give Free CandyTM to all the land, laced with fetish-obtaining toxic gel that gives you fetishes, or overwrites your pre-existing fetishes with new ones; we're talking about sonic fans.
 Many characters fight white guy to end his evil plans, other happen to be on a war path and run into him Matthew could beat Goku easily let alone any of the others, but chooses to hold back his true power and walk in there shoes, for that is his fetish.
+Matthew also turned every hegdehogs face into his own image, which is odd considering his aformentioned fetish

 # Teto
 Fatass